Reds, Rhodophyta

 Bangia

-You’ll find Bangia on rounded high intertidal rocks, where it looks and behaves like thinning human hair.
-Bangia is featured in A Brief Account (with Video!) of the Bangia-Human Hair Resemblance.
+You’ll find Bangia or Bangia-like filaments on rounded high intertidal rocks, where it looks and behaves like thinning human hair.
+To illustrate this, I featured Bangia in A Brief Account (with Video!) of the Bangia-Human Hair Resemblance.
+(Note: Druehl and Clarkston (2016) explain that Bangia is in a complex of filamentous reds.)

-Endocladia is one of the common high intertidal tufts.
+Endocladia muricata is a common mid- to high intertidal tuft.

 Gloiopeltis furcata